-The prostate is a gland, about the size of a walnut, that surrounds the urethra at the base of the bladder and is part of the male reproductive system.
-Even though the most common cancer for men, prostate cancer is only the third most common cause of death from cancer in men of all ages, and is the most common cause of death from cancer in men over age 75.
+The prostate is part of the male reproductive system.
+It's a gland about the size of a walnut that surrounds the urethra at the base of the bladder.
+Even though prostate cancer is the most common form of cancer for men overall, it's only the third most common cause of death from cancer in men of all ages.
+However, it's the most common cause of death from cancer in men over age 75.
 Prostate cancer is rarely found in men under age 40.

 Most prostate cancers are adenocarcinomas, but another form is sarcoma, which have a worse prognosis.
-Detection of prostate cancer is usually made through blood tests and PSA screening, and typically found before any symptoms occur.
+It's usually detected through blood tests and PSA screening, typically before any symptoms occur.

 The primary questions to be asked of a proposed insured that presents with this history are:

-- What was the Prostate Cancer stage and/or grade?
+- What was the prostate cancer stage and/or grade?